1. Approach

 A multiplication operation 32 * 32 bit to 32 bit lower part is often offered as machine code instruction.

 Generally the 32*32 bit multiplication using the lower 32 bit result may have an overflow problem.
-Then the result is not useable.
+Then the result is not usable.
 But:

 If the sum of the relevant input bits does not exceed 32, then the result is correct.